 On April 3, 2024, Mr. Tiziani resigned from his role as Chief Financial Officer, effective May 6, 2024.
-We intend to appoint Paul Kosturos as Interim Chief Financial Officer of the Company, effective upon the departure of Mr. Tiziani.
-Mr. Kosturos, age 58, is a Managing Director at Alvarez & Marsal Private Equity Performance Improvement Group, LLC ("Alvarez & Marsal"), an international professional services firm, where he has worked since 2009.
+We appointed Paul Kosturos as interim Chief Financial Officer of the Company, effective upon the departure of Mr. Tiziani.
+Mr. Kosturos is a Managing Director at Alvarez & Marsal Private Equity Performance Improvement Group, LLC ("Alvarez & Marsal"), an international professional services firm, where he has worked since 2009.
+Mr. Kosturos served as our interim Chief Financial Officer from May 6, 2024 to August 13, 2024.